RobotsAndPencils/Astro/README.md

 }
 ```

 When testing the rest of your app you will want to stub the network layer.
-The recommended approach is to use the `Nocilla` library and add the follwing convienences (I tried to put these into a subspec [but failed](https://github.com/CocoaPods/CocoaPods/issues/5191)):
+The recommended approach is to use the `Nocilla` library and add the following conveniences (I tried to put these into a subspec [but failed](https://github.com/CocoaPods/CocoaPods/issues/5191)):

 ```swift
 // Improved DSL for Nocilla